 A bottom-up approach

-We start by connecting with local communities and building relationships with local leaders who want their environment to thrive.
+We start our reforestation projects by connecting with local communities and building relationships with local leaders who want their environment to thrive.
 These communities guide us to planting opportunities, build their citizens’ commitment to restoring and protecting the forest, and creatively overcome restoration obstacles.

 Many of our leaders grew up in a culture other than their country of nationality.
 As a result, they relate well to the communities and work effectively in remote, poverty-stricken settings.
 They have built teams that are committed to success, adaptable, and intrepid.
-They are willing to catch a four-foot-long iguana, deter elephants from trampling nurseries, and handle being held at gunpoint by thugs.
-Despite political unrest, civil wars, major storms, earthquakes, warlords, bandits, thugs, poachers, and wildlife, they continue to plant.
+Despite political unrest, civil wars, major storms, earthquakes, warlords, bandits, poachers, and wildlife, they continue to plant.

 Our credibility and results enable us to attract a wide array of donors and top-quality board members.
 As our budget increases, we have the resources to invest in developing our carbon project subsidiary, Compassionate Carbon, and implementing technology systems to expand monitoring, evaluation, and reporting to donors.